-The Mission and Purpose of Our Organization:
+The Mission & Purpose of Our Organization:

-- 1. Donate new books to kids in-need.
+- 1. Donate books to kids in-need.

-Awards For Service, Sacrifice & Leadership:
+Awards For Community Service and Leadership:

 1 in 3 Louisiana prisoners reads below a fifth-grade level.
 Among black men from New Orleans, 1 in 7 is either in prison, on parole or on probation.
 Research from the Center for Improvement of Early Reading Achievement states that "access to books is the most significant barrier to literacy development."
-Team Happy Foundation, in collaboration with community partners, is committed to learning from our work inside jail cells and inside 2nd grade classrooms.
+Team Happy Foundation, in collaboration with community partners, is committed to learning from our work inside jail cells and inside middle school classrooms.
 Our efforts have been recognized by the following:

-- Gambit Weekly 40 under 40
+- Gambit News 40 under 40

 - New Orleans Magazine People to Watch

-- Kiwanis Club Tommie Cotton Humanitarian of the Year
+- Kiwanis Club Humanitarian of the Year

-- FEAM National Achievement Award Finalist
+- FEMA National Achievement Award Finalist

 - W.K.
 Kellogg Foundation Community Leadership Fellowship